 From diagnosis to post-cancer care, UCLA Health’s gynecologic oncologists offer comprehensive services, including:

-A diagnosis helps your care team create a treatment plan.
+A correct diagnosis is essential for your team to create a curative treatment plan.
 Diagnostic testing for cervical, endometrial, ovarian and uterine cancer includes:

 Advanced imaging: Tests that include X-rays and imaging, such as CT, MRI and positron emission tomography (PET) scans.

-Pap smear: A screening test in which cervical cells are collected to look for cervical abnormalities or cancerous tissues.
+Pap smear and HPV testing: Screening tests in which cervical cells are collected to look for cervical abnormalities or cancerous tissues.

 Colposcopy: An exam using a light and a magnifying lens to look for cancerous tissues on the cervix.